jonnyhoudini/100-days-of-code/log.md

 **Thoughts:** I had also intended to create the third section today but I hit a brick wall trying to embed a Youtube video.
 Also not really sure how to use Github!

 **Link to work:** [Calculator App](http://www.example.com)

+### Day 3: Tuesday December 1 2020
+#####

+**Today's Progress**: I added a form section and a video, transferred it into Codepen and started running the FCC tests to fix a few problems.

+**Thoughts:** I managed to get the video to appear right away this time by taking it out of the section tags.
+I'm not sure why it happened but it seemed to do the trick.

+**Link to work:** ### Day 2: Monday November 30 2020
+#####

+**Today's Progress**: Created features section and used Bootstrip grid for responsive layout.

+**Thoughts:** I had also intended to create the third section today but I hit a brick wall trying to embed a Youtube video.
+Also not really sure how to use Github!

+**Link to work:** Product Landing Page https://codepen.io/jonnyhoudini/pen/mdrdBQa?editors=1100